 The EDA was perceived as potentially useful and feasible in psychiatric routine care, especially if presented during the consultation.

 Zisman-Ilani, Yaara; Shern, David; Deegan, Patricia; Kreyenbuhl, Julie; Dixon, Lisa; Drake, Robert; Torrey, William; Mishra, Manish; Gorbenko, Ksenia; and Elwyn, Glyn, "Continue, Adjust, or Stop Antipsychotic Medication: Developing and User Testing an Encounter Decision Aid for People with First-Episode and Long-Term Psychosis" (2018).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2841.